willowtreeapps/assertk/Contributing.md

    tests are run with [Spek](http://spekframework.org/) and assertions are done with [AssertJ](http://joel-costigliola.github.io/assertj/).
 2. **Add a new assertion.** If you have an idea for a new assertion that's general enough, you can add it.
 Assertions are grouped under their type in `src/main/kotlin/assertk/assertions/`.
-Make sure you write unit test for them.
+Make sure you write unit test and docs for them.
 3. **Improve a failure message.** Some failure messages can be better.
 Create a PR if you have something better.
 Feel free to first create an issue if you want feedback or a discussion on better wording.
 Unless there is a good